-To delete all the records at once, recall any record, then hold down s until the record totals appear, then press DE-LETE.
+To delete all the records at once, press DELETE while the total number of records is on the display.
 Delete All? appears, prompting you to confirm the deletion.
-Move the cursor to Yes or No, then press SELECT or DELETE.
-43-1102.fm Page 23 Tuesday, August 17, 1999 4:37 PM
+Move the cursor to Yes or No, then press SELECT or DE-LETE.